Managing Calls through the Web Interface

 # Camera connected to the endpoint

-Additionally, in this section, you can control the PTZ camera connected to the terminal and set presets for it:
+Additionally, in this section, you can manage the connected PTZ camera and configure presets for it:

 Press the camera control button

-.The control panel will open, where you can use the appropriate buttons to adjust the camera position and zoom the image, for example:
+.The control panel will open, where you can adjust the camera position and zoom using the appropriate buttons, for example:

-To control the PTZ camera, remember to select the correct method in the terminal's menu or its web interface.
+To control the PTZ camera, make sure to select the correct method in the terminal's Settings → Devices → Camera menu or its web interface.

 To use saved camera positions during a video session, do the following: